 The good news: reading and spelling are fairly easy.
 Plus: the Dutch are quite pragmatic, and I am too.
 And so is my teaching: no Double Dutch, but straightforward, helpful, classical education.
 Expect good explanation, effective exercises and lots of speaking and writing!

-* Learning Dutch by conversation
+Learning Dutch by conversation

 Talking about things of interest to the pupil is the best way to learn.
 Education means communication, which implies mutual interest.
 Positive interaction with other human beings is the core of learning a language: that’s why you can only learn to speak Dutch by speaking it.
 The Beginners Courses are more “structured”, because I want you to know the basic rules and words before you start talking.
 You always get both oral and written feedback (online, to practice) to all you say and write, because that makes you grow.

-* Learning Dutch by pleasure
+Learning Dutch by pleasure

 Being able to communicate in a different language and feeling you grow is fun.
 And although pleasure is an effect of good education, it’s a condition too.
 You can’t memorize boring things and you can’t learn when you don’t feel good.
 We aim to make you feel at ease in our classes, trying to understand how it is to live in another country and learn a new language.
 We hope you experience our education as a loop, a spiraling circle – a positive one.

-* Learning vocabulary and grammar
+Learning vocabulary and grammar

 The bricks and mortar of a language, when they are presented the right (playful) way, can be fun too.
 Using words, e.g. in building sentences and playing games, makes you remember them.
 Clear rules and explanations give you something to hold on to.

-* Learning Dutch: everything goes!
+Learning Dutch: everything goes!

 Last but not least: by using a wide scale of means – e.g. children’s books, papers, songs, films – we’ll catch your attention, and learning will be more intense.
 A language lives in its everyday conversations, its papers, its television programs, its songs, its stories, its plays and games; we use them all.
 You’ll learn much faster when language situations change a lot!

 How to learn Dutch?
 Certainly, there are many books that’ll teach you Dutch – some of them even good.
 There are lots of web sites and apps that may boost your vocabulary.
 But do they offer an allround solution?
 The challenge (sorry for the word) is to use all the possibilities mentioned above.

 The Dutch say: “Hij/Zij is een spraakwaterval“, he or she is a waterfall of speech.
 That’s what we aim at: to make a fluent speaker of you.
 You’ll experience a “waterfall of Dutch” at Waterval, a shower of Dutch.
-Together, we’ll find the mix that suits you best!
+Together, we’ll find the mixture that suits you best!